techjay-c/tp/docs/UserGuide.md

 * `filter-dentist a/specialization k/Orthodontics` <br> This filters for dentists with the specialization Orthodontics.

 #### 4.1.7.
 Editing a dentist: `edit-dentist`
-Edits one or more attributes of the dentist at the specified `Dentist ID`.
+Edits one or more attributes of the dentist at the specified `DENTIST_ID`.
 This is useful when:
 * The particulars of a dentist need to be updated.
 * Optional dentist particulars were not provided previously.
 * You accidentally entered incorrect information about a dentist into the ToothTrack database.